Head Men's Basketball Coach

 He received a full scholarship to NAIA Division I Harris-Stowe State University in St. Louis, MO.
 Hotaling layed two years for the Hornets while majoring in Criminal Justice.

-Michael Lewis returned to Palomar last season to begin his second stint on the Comets' coaching staff.
+Michael Lewis is in his second stint on the Comets' coaching staff.

 Lewis previously was an assistant coach at Palomar under Andy Gilmour when the Comets' 1987-88 team advanced to the state community college Final Eight, Palomar's first trip to the state finals since the 1962-63 season.